Skip to main content

 There is no try, only do.

 Many people talk enthusiastically about writing their memoirs, novels, blogs, or other projects, but they stumble at the most fundamental step: they never actually write.
-They may have brilliant ideas, but without execution, those concepts remain unrealized potential.
+They may have brilliant ideas, but if the pages stay blank, the ideas don’t do much.
 An idea by itself typically has no monetary value—it becomes valuable only when transformed into something tangible.
-Until you create a concrete deliverable that others can experience, even the most inspired concept remains just that: an idea floating in the realm of possibility rather than reality.
+Until you turn it into something another person can actually read or use, it’s still just an idea.

 The Simple Rule of Writing #

 Writing has just one fundamental rule: you must write.
 You can explore any topic, in any style, using any format you choose.
 Don’t worry about your audience size or reception.
-Those who appreciate your work will stay, and those who don’t will move on—a natural self-selection process.
+Some people will stick around and some won’t.
 The readers who enjoy your perspective will continue reading and might even share it with others.

 Finding Meaning Beyond Recognition #

 Much of human behavior, including writing, stems from ego-driven desires.
-We want to be read, heard, and understood.
-We seek praise, attention, validation, and connection.
+I want to be understood, and if I’m being honest, I like the praise too.
 Many dream of becoming extraordinary—perhaps even remembered long after they’re gone.
 Yet artists like Van Gogh weren’t primarily concerned with fame.
 He painted because he loved painting, and though he attempted to sell his work to support himself, he never succeeded during his lifetime.
 He painted what moved him, unconcerned with others’ understanding or approval.
 He poured himself into his art—which brought him fulfillment but perhaps also contributed to his struggles.

 You should kill your ego, if possible.
 It’s a terrible master.

-Stories like Van Gogh’s resonate because many of us identify as misunderstood creators seeking connection.
-We write, paint, and create hoping to express our authentic selves, connect with others, and discover deeper meaning.
+Van Gogh sticks with me because it’s hard not to see a little of yourself in someone making work with no guarantee anyone will care.
+We write, paint, and make things hoping to say something true and maybe reach another person.
 While we might desire recognition, the reality is that most creative work never receives widespread acclaim.
 Few writers achieve celebrity status or support themselves solely through their art—and that’s perfectly fine.
-Write because it fulfills you, because the process brings clarity or joy—not for external validation.
-When you release expectations about outcomes, you free yourself to create what truly matters to you.
+Write because it does something for you, because the process brings clarity or joy, not because you expect applause.
+The work feels better when I’m not trying to force it into proving anything.